-Almost 80% of domestic violence is related to substance abuse.
-Drug abuse can happen on both sides of the conflict, not only by the abuser but also by the victim who uses drugs to cope.
+Many cases of domestic violence within relationships are related to substance abuse.
+Addiction can happen on both sides of the conflict, not only by the abuser but also by the victim who uses drugs to cope.

-Drug abuse in the family is not limited to spouses or parents.
-Adolescents, especially during times of transition, are also at risk of abusing drugs.
-In the U.S.,1 in 8 children under the age of 17 lives with at least one parent who abuses drugs.
-Those children are at an increased risk of maltreatment (including physical and sexual abuse and neglect), which may require the involvement of child welfare.
+Drug use in the family is not limited to spouses or parents.
+Adolescents, especially during times of transition, may find themselves struggling with substance use.
+Children may experience maltreatment (including physical and sexual abuse and neglect), which may require the involvement of child welfare.

-Watching their parents go through drug abuse and its effects may lead to long-term mental and emotional disorders and delayed development.
-Children whose parents abuse drugs are more likely to end up using, as well.
+Watching their parents suffer from substance use disorders may result in long-term mental and emotional disorders and delayed development.
+Children whose parents abuse drugs are more likely to end up using drugs or alcohol, as well.

 Drug Abuse and the Workplace

 Drug abuse social issues occur in the workplace, too.
-An individual’s drug abuse will likely impact their performance at work or even stop them from going to work entirely.
-Drug abuse can lead to:
+The substance use of employees can cause problems.
+An individual’s drug use will likely impact their work performance.
+Or, it may even stop them from going to work entirely.
+Substance abuse can lead to:

 - Increased lateness and absences

-- Risky and inappropriate behaviors at work, such as taking drugs or selling to co-workers
+- Inappropriate behaviors at work, such as selling drugs to co-workers

 The Economic Impact